SignalK/signalk.github.io/_developers/communication_protocols.md

 ## {{page.title}}

-This page outlines basic mapping from Signal K json formats to common messaging protocols, and a describes a provisional implementation of Signal K over STOMP and MQTT.
+This page outlines basic mapping from Signal K JSON formats to common messaging protocols, and a describes a provisional implementation of Signal K over STOMP and MQTT.
 This is a pretty rough mapping to explore the similarities.
 An example implementation can be found in the (Signal K Java Server)[https://github.com/signalk/signalk-java-server].